StructureFold2/StructureFold3/README.md

 + [RNAStructure](https://rna.urmc.rochester.edu/RNAstructure.html)
 + [R](https://www.r-project.org/)

-## Updates and Errata

-## Planned Updates

 ## Changes from SF2 to SF3

 + react_correlation and rtsc_correlation are now one module, sf3_rx_correlation.
-It is now required to provide the accompanying <.fasta> file, rather than an option.
+It is now required to provide the accompanying <.fasta> file used to generate the
+<.react> or <.rtsc> files, rather than this being an option.